API endpoint before implementing the pagination pattern

 // 3. using the iterator object

-const iterator = obj[Symbol.iterator]()
+let iterator = obj[Symbol.iterator]()

-const iteratorResult = iterator.next()
+const container = iterator.next()

 }